railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    restart the service using :guilabel:`Stop Service` and :guilabel:`Start Service` from the menu :menuselection:`Start --> Programs --> OpenERP Server` .

 #.
-Is the Open ERP application server set up correctly?
+Is the Open ERP Server set up correctly?
 Signed in to the server as
    Administrator, open the file \ ``openerp-server.conf``\  in \
    ``C:\Program Files\OpenERP AllInOne``\  and check its content.
 This file is generated during installation with information derived from the database.
 If you see something strange it's best to